FTBpro/go-workshop/README.md

 ##### Create package `mentalfloss`
 Create a new folder `mentalfloss` - move mentalfloss struct and methods into that folder (change the package name to mentalfloss)

-> You will encounter compile error since the `fact` is now in another package.\
+> You will encounter compile error since the `fact` is in another package.\
 You will need to import your fact package And replace `fact` with `fact.Fact`\
 (for example in exercise 6 `import "github.com/FTBpro/go-workshop/coolfacts/exercise6/fact"`)